 - Check for offers before you shop.

-- After you shop, take pictures of your receipt (or link your loyalty card to the app).
+- Take pictures of your receipt or link your loyalty card to the Ibotta app.

 Unlike with clipping coupons or even other cashback apps, you can let your shopping needs guide you, versus being restricted with buying the few items that have coupons.